sauerduels/website/index.md

 ## Contact Us

 Feel free to contact us for any questions, feedback, or concerns you may have.
-You can contact us on our Discord server ([https://discord.gg/FTSjNfz](https://discord.gg/FTSjNfz)).
+You can contact us on our Discord server (<a href="https://discord.gg/FTSjNfz" target="_blank">https://discord.gg/FTSjNfz</a>).

 ## Contribute